RichardForshaw/mkdocs-social-buttons-plugin/README.md

 _(Coming soon: support for handling any click if there is no native support)_

-This can be achieved by adding the `share_callback` property to the button's config.
+This can be achieved by adding the `button_share_callback` property to the button's config.
 This will then call the handler that you have defined with two arguments:

  * The path to the page containing the button being clicked
  * The button that was clicked to share it.